nickyiliwang0000/h/projects/project-04.md

 Again, you have to get this signed off on before you start any significant work.
 An instructor will take your copy when they sign off on it, so please take a picture for yourself.

 ## How will this project be graded?
-You will be given an opportunity to provide feedback about the experience of working with your partner.
+You will be given an opportunity to provide feedback about the experience of working with your partner at the end of the project.

 > **It is just as important to make a functional product as it is to work well with your partner.** We take note of who is respectful, willing to take feedback, and mindful of their partners' learning.
 Both members of the team should have a complete understanding of the technical aspects of the project.
 It is **not acceptable** for one person to do the HTML and CSS and one person to do the JS.